 *Designates best areas to go fishing now.

-WILL BE BUSY NOW ON THE WEEKENDS FOR THE REST OF SUMMER SO BE PATIENT WITH YOUR FELLOW ANGLERS, CAMPERS, AND BOATERS!
-The plan is to start stocking Pilot Peak Strain Cutthroats this season in BOCA, STAMPEDE, DONNER, AND PROSSER RESERVOIRS with hopes that they will survive AND attain trophy sized proportions in the years to come.
+COOLER MORNINGS and REASONABLE TEMPS DURING THE DAY.
+LAKES HAVE BEEN STOCKED AND BEING STOCKED THIS WEEK!!!
+GO FISH!!!!
+The plan is to start stocking Pilot Peak Strain Cutthroats again this season in BOCA, STAMPEDE, DONNER, AND PROSSER RESERVOIRS with hopes that they will survive AND attain trophy sized proportions in the years to come.
 THIS MEANS AS AN ANGLER ONE SHOULDN’T BE KEEPING THESE SUB-CATCHABLE SIZE CUTTHROATS BUT PUTTING THEM BACK SO IN TWO YEARS THEY WILL ATTAIN SIZES SUCH AS 15-18 INCHES!
 YOU ARE STEWARDS OF THESE WATERSHEDS SO ACT LIKE IT FOR OTHERS TO ENJOY DOWN THE ROAD!
+Stocking from the DFG will hopefully be better this year and with the upcoming stocking of trout slated for Donner that will hold true.

 WEATHER FOR THE WEEK: